toddcf/code-snippets/javascript/objects/functions/methods/call.md

 # Call

-A method that allows you to change the "this" property and use another object instead.
+A method that allows you to change the [this](https://github.com/toddcf/code-snippets/blob/master/javascript/reserved-words/keywords/this.md) property and use another object instead.

 ## Example